Right Before You Apply

 It can take a couple of weeks for your scores to show up on your ADEA AADSAS application.
 To expedite the review process, you can submit an unofficial score report to the admissions office via email or fax 352-846-0311.

 When more than one DAT score is reported, the most recent set of scores is considered.
-The latest date to submit DAT scores for consideration is January 1.
+Canadian DAT scores do not satisfy our admissions requirements.

 - Choose letter writers who know you well and who can add value to your application.
 If all the letter writer knows about you is the grade you earned in his/her class, that doesn’t give the admissions committee new information about you (it doesn’t hurt your application, but it doesn’t help either).
 Be sure to ask in a way that allows your potential letter writer to decline.
 It’s better to have someone decline to write you a letter than for them to submit a mediocre letter or hold up your application because they don’t submit it in a timely manner due to a busy schedule, etc.

 It’s more important for your letter writer to know you well than it is for him/her to have an important job title.
 It doesn’t add value to your application to have a letter from a high ranking government official whom you have never met.